Helcaraxan/toolshare/problem-space.md

 `toolshare`:

-1. _There's nothing to do_; `toolshare` routes your `tool-runner-x` invocations (at a cost of a couple milliseconds per invoke) to the correct binary depending on which product (actually, the current-working-directory) you're inside.
+1. _There's nothing to do_; `toolshare` routes your `tool-runner-x` invocations (at a cost of a few milliseconds per invoke) to the correct binary depending on which product (actually, the current-working-directory) you're inside.

 [direnv]: https://direnv.net